will-ch-h/SpotSMTC/README.md

-# SpotSMTCSrv
+# SpotSMTC

-This program simply pipes spotify media from any device (using a developer app) to Window's System Media Transport Controls without the need for the spotify app or any other frontend. or the niche case that you need it :)
+This program simply pipes spotify media from any device (using a developer app) to Window's **System Media Transport Controls** without the need for the spotify app or any other frontend.

+for the niche case that you need it :)
 ## Use

 ```